JeremyNevill/firework/README.md

 Integration to services such as [Zapier](https://zapier.com) enable realtime logging of hundreds of upstream devices and applications.

+For comprehensive instructions visit the * [Documentation and Support](http://docs.firework.com) website.

 ## Self Host a Firework Server